 You might remember the charming Hall family who won our Unfrozen Winter contest earlier this year by submitting a picture of their creative snowman.
 Check it out!

 All American Air Service Experts sent the Halls on a Disney Cruise and paid for airfare for four.
 Bradley and Rebecca took their two oldest youngsters, Korbin and Brooke, on their Disney Cruise earlier this summer.
 Korbin and Brooke had never been on a cruise before and Rebecca and Bradley hadn’t been in about 10 years.

-“I can’t begin to tell you the amount of fun we had and how absolutely unbelievable the whole experience was,” wrote Rebecca.
+“I can’t begin to tell you the amount of fun we had and how absolutely magnificent the whole experience was,” wrote Rebecca.
 “It was a getaway we could have never taken on our own.
 Disney does cruising right!”

-We sailed from Tortola to St. Thomas in the American Virgin Islands, where we got to do more snorkeling, swam, and hung out on the beach.
+We went from Tortola to St. Thomas in the American Virgin Islands, where we got to do more snorkeling, swam, and hung out on the beach.
 The water was actually that turquoise blue that they show on TV – truly picture perfect.

 Like Service Experts on Facebook to watch for our next great contest!